 Israel is one of the most historic destinations in the world with famous religious sights.
-Get information, advice and inspiration for the best things to do if you would like to travel, go backpacking or take a gap year in Israel.
+Get information, advice and inspiration for the best things to do if you would like to travel in Israel.

 Millions of international tourists visit annually and there are holy sites located throughout the country.
 From sightseeing in Jerusalem, experiencing the atmosphere of Tel Aviv, seeing the spectacular Galilee lake to visiting ancient Bethlehem, there are so many places to visit and things you can do here.

-On One World 365 you can find inspiration for the best things to do if you would like to book a holiday, travel, go backpacking or take a gap year in Israel.
+On One World 365 you can find inspiration for the best things to do if you would like to book a holiday, travel or go backpacking in Israel.
 On our guide you can also get information, tips, itineraries and advice for visiting Israel on a budget.

 - Population: 7,950,000 (approx)